 We need seven strings, each cut to about 30 inches long.
 If you don't have a ruler handy, that's about the length from your nose to the end of your outstretched arm.

-Tie a simple knot about 2 inches from the end of your seven strings which ties them all together.
+Gather the seven strings up into your hand by one end of each string.
+Tie a simple knot about 2 inches from the end of your seven strings to hold them all together.

-Adding your string to the loom
+Add string to the loom

 Draw the seven pieces of string up through the hole in the center of your cardboard loom.